dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.0.1 is a minor patch release that fixes issues in 2.0.0.
+Version 2.0.2 is a minor patch release that fixes multiple issues in 2.0.1.

-If you have installed the block.io adapter extension, please upgrade it to 1.0.2.

 == Donating ==